joshhchun/blog/content/posts/tech/website-creation.md

 To break this down a bit...

+### Caddy
-**Caddy** is an open-source web server written in Go with a number of really nice features like HTTPS, reverse proxying, routing, being container based, etc. The 2 main reasons why I use Caddy is for its automatic TLS certificates from Let's Encrypt to enable HTTPS on your websites and its reverse proxy capabilities.
+Caddy is an open-source web server written in Go with a number of really nice features like HTTPS, reverse proxying, routing, being container based, etc. The 2 main reasons why I use Caddy is for its automatic TLS certificates from Let's Encrypt to enable HTTPS on your websites and its reverse proxy capabilities.

+### Nginx
-**Nginx** is also an open-source software used for web serving, and it can be used for reverse proxying, caching, load balancing, etc. I used Nginx in the back-end to actually host my website and serve up my static files as it consistently beats Apache in benchmarks.
+Nginx is also an open-source software used for web serving, and it can be used for reverse proxying, caching, load balancing, etc. I used Nginx in the back-end to actually host my website and serve up my static files as it consistently beats Apache in benchmarks.

 With a Docker network, you can put all of the containers in a **completely private and isolated** network.
 The only container/ports that are open on my network are Port 80 (HTTP) and Port 443 (HTTPS) on my Caddy container.
 My Nginx container cannot be reached directly from the outside.
 If a user tries to connect to `https://jchun.me`, my Caddy container will redirect them to Port 80 on the Nginx Container's private IP address - where the contents of the website are actually hosted.